 Having grown up in a small town in rural Pennsylvania, Dr. Miller understands and appreciates hometown community values.
 He bases his practice on honesty, trust and building relationships.
 He believes the patient and provider need to work together as a team to establish the most appropriate and successful course of care.

-Dr. Miller provides a patient centered and comprehensive approach to musculoskeletal problems.
+Dr. Miller is board-certified and provides a patient centered and comprehensive approach to musculoskeletal problems.
 He examines each situation individually and works with the patient to determine the most appropriate course of treatment that best suits the patient and will lead to the best possible outcome.

 After his residency in Chicago, Dr. Miller completed a fellowship in hip and knee replacement at the Baylor College of Medicine in Houston, Texas.
 His areas of expertise include partial and total knee replacement, anterior and posterior hip replacement, as well as revision of total joint replacements that have failed.
 His other areas of interest include fracture care, sports medicine injuries, and pediatric injuries.

-In his free time, Dr. Miller enjoys spending time with his wife and two daughters as well as maintaining an active lifestyle by golfing, skiing, running and cooking.
+In his free time, Dr. Miller enjoys spending time with his wife and children as well as maintaining an active lifestyle by golfing, skiing, running and cooking.

 The most rewarding part of my job is helping people return to a healthy, active lifestyle by restoring mobility and eliminating their pain to allow them to get back to the things they love to do the most.